 This NIHR HTA-funded project will assess the current evidence for the clinical effectiveness, safety and cost-effectiveness of surgical treatments for stress and stress-predominant urinary incontinence in women.
 Current network meta-analysis methodology will be used to combine direct and indirect evidence in order to estimate treatment effects for surgical treatments where no direct head-to-head clinical trials have been conducted.
 This analysis will provide relative treatment effects for the surgical techniques under assessment.
-In addition, an economic model will be developed to estimate the cost-effectiveness of alternative surgical treatments and to undertake a value of information analysis.
-The results obtained will enable decision-makers to identify which type of surgery for stress urinary incontinence is most clinically effective, safest, and cost-effective for the NHS.
+In addition, a model based economic evaluation will be conducted to estimate the cost-effectiveness of alternative surgical treatments and to undertake a value of information analysis.
+The results of this project will enable decision-makers to identify which type of surgery for stress urinary incontinence is most clinically effective, safest, and cost-effective for the NHS.
 The value of information analysis will be used to quantify the main uncertainties with regard to policy decision-making as well as quantify the value of undertaking further research.
-The project, which started in August 2016, is funded for 14 months.

 Miriam Brazzelli firstname.lastname@example.org